reactway/scss-bundle/readme.md

 ```

 ## Features
-- Bundles all SCSS files through import to one file.
+- Bundles all SCSS imports into a single file.

 ## Usage
 ```sh